-Dual Serial Input/Output Module based on the Zilog SIO/2 chip.Designed by RFC2795 Ltd, Ships from United Kingdom
+Dual Serial Input/Output Module based on the Zilog SIO/2 chip.Designed by RFC2795 Ltd in United Kingdom

 What is RC2014?
 RC2014 is a simple 8 bit Z80 based modular computer.
 It is inspired by the home built computers of the late 70s and computer revolution of the early 80s.
 It is not a clone of anyt...Read More…